f5devcentral/f5-automation-labs/docs/class1/module2/lab1.rst

 Source-of-Truth for an underlying deployment.
 Therefore, **Strict Updates should not be disabled** in order to preserve the integrity of service deployments using iApp templates.

 For instance, after an iApp service is deployed, modifying the underlying configuration **with Strict Updates disabled** will result in Source-of-Truth violation.
-Changes made directly to the configuration will cause iApp conifguration objects to be overwritten.
+Changes made directly to the configuration will cause iApp configuration objects to be overwritten.
 The direct modification of objects configured on BIG-IP will alter the integrity of iApp deployment input values that automation tools are interacting with, causing failures.
 It is therefore important to keep **Strict Updates** enabled at all times for automated deployments.

 .. |image2_1| image:: /_static/class1/image2_1.png
 .. |image2_2| image:: /_static/class1/image2_2.png